magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/branching_strategy.md

 4. Await for PR build checks to validate the change is stable
 5. Gain approval from two members of the Connected Spaces platform team
 6. Merge to `main`
+7. Once merged into `main`, a tag is applied to mark the version, and builds are made of the associated packages.